X1nto/unwanted-opinions/README.md

-# Unwanted Opinion
+# Unwanted Opinions

-Are you tired of seeing tweets from Twitter Blue subscribers?
-Well, worry not, because Unwanted Opinion blocks tweets from Blue subscribers before you even get a glimpse of it!
+Sometimes you might want to block specific type of content without blocking the actual content creators.
+Unwanted Opinions lets you block content using various options in the extension.

 | Before                 | After                 |
 | ---------------------- | --------------------- |